SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/product/so-add-pricelist.md

     * **Active**: Check here to activate the price list, to make it available for creating quotes.
 You should not activate the price list until it is completely ready.

-    * **Limited validity**: Check here if the price list will only remain valid for a limited period.
-This might apply to a time-limited sales campaign, for example.
+    * **Limited validity**: Check here if the price list wil remain valid for a limited period only.
+For example, during time-limited sales campaign.
 You can choose a start and end date *OR* just an end date.

 1. Do one of the following: